CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day03-git/README.md

 ## clone
     `clone` downloads a repository(folder or file with code) that is hosted on github into your local machine.
 ## add
-    `add` tracks your files and changes in Git.
+    we `add` can begin tracking on new files or stage changes to tracked files within Git.
-    When you makes any changed, we want to tell the git that we made changes and add that changes
+    When we make a change, we want to tell the git that we made changes and add the files containing those changes to the staging area so we can commit the change.
 ## commit
-    `save` your file with messages.
+    `save` our changes with a message describing why the change is important.
 ## push
-    `upload` git commits to the github remote repository
+    `upload` our git commits to the github remote repository
 ## pull
-    `download` new changes that was made by your collaborator
+    `download` new changes that were made by your collaborators
 ## git help -a
     This is the real G, the real boss, the final exam, the ultimate cheat sheet.